StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 5 (27-12-24)</summary>
-Integrated the student list data into a `react-data-table-component`.
+Integrated the user list data into a `react-data-table-component`.
 Added functionality for searching and sorting the data by name, role, age, and email.
-Updated the UI for the student data table using the selected color palette.
+Updated the UI for the user data table using the selected color palette.
 </details>

 <details>